garagehive/garagehive.github.io/docs/garagehive-finance-accountancy-export.md

 * Vendor Invoices
 * Vendor Credit memos

+> **Note:**
+>
-**Please note, we currently don't support exporting vendor payments, it is recommended that this is done in your external accountancy system**
+> We currently don't support exporting vendor payments, it is recommended that this is done in your external accountancy system.

-# How to run the export
+## How to run the export

 To create an export, first you must ensure that you set up is complete, please contact a member of the team to assist you in the set up.
-Once the set up is complete you can run an export by searching for "Export to Accountancy System"
+Once the set up is complete you can run an export by searching for **Export to Accountancy System**.

 ![](media/garagehive-finance-accountancy-export.png)

-Once you have opened the Export page, you have the ability to select from several options.
+Once you have opened the Export page, you have the ability to select from the following options:

 * **Export Customer Invoices/Credit Memos** - This will export all of the Customer invoices/credit memos within the date range selected.
-* **Export Customer Payments/Refunds** - This will export the Invoice payments/refunds, as well as payments to accounts within the date range selected
+* **Export Customer Payments/Refunds** - This will export the Invoice payments/refunds, as well as payments to accounts within the date range selected.
 * **Export Vendor Invoices/Credit Memos** - This will export all of the posted purchase orders/purchase invoices and the posted purchase return orders/purchase credit memos within the date range selected.
 * **Export Type** - All or New.
-You can either export **ALL** of the documents within the date range or only the **NEW** documents.
-Selecting **NEW** will exclude any documents previously exported.
-This means it is **VITAL** that you keep all previous exported files safe as these can never be re-produced.
-Once a transaction has been exported it will be flagged and not exported again when using **NEW**
+You can either export **all** of the documents within the date range or only the **new** documents.
+Selecting **new** will exclude any documents previously exported.
+This means it is **vital** that you keep all previous exported files safe as these can never be re-produced.
+Once a transaction has been exported it will be flagged and not exported again when using **new**.
-* **Date From/To** Select your date range
+* **Date From/To** - Select your date range.

-### Catalogs
+## Catalogs

 * **Export All Customers** - This will produce an export of every single customer in the system.
 * **Export All Vendors** - This will produce an export of every single vendor in the system.